 - Storage performance sizing for various workload pasterns with 64 kB I/O size, which is IMHO typical I/O size average in an enterprise environment

 - I/O Size 64 kB, 100% read, 100% random

 - I/O Size 64 kB, 70% read, 100% random

 - I/O Size 64 kB, 50% read, 100% random

 - I/O Size 64 kB, 30% read, 100% random

 - I/O Size 64 kB, 20% read, 100% random

 - I/O Size 64 kB, 0% read, 100% random

 Disclaimer: PERFORMANCE SIZING IS VERY TRICKY!!!
 Over the years, I used this excel for various vSphere designs and sometimes even validated capacity and performance estimations.
 Based on the test results, I was tuning the calculations and parameters.
-However, this is always just an estimation which has to be always validated by vSphere designer responsible for particular design.
+However, this is always just an estimation that has to be always validated by vSphere designer responsible for a particular design.

 Use comments below the blog post for further discussions.